kalekdev/uni/semester-1/technische-mechanik/notes.typ

 - For example, velocity at the slider is perpendicular to its constraint force, and equal and opposite constraint forces at joints cancel each other's accelerating and braking power out.
 - There can be no virtual velocity at a pivot, as it exerts constraint forces in both the x and y component - they are orthogonal and the power of this force would never be 0.
 - There can however exist a rotational velocity around a pivot.
+- TODO: When can constraints be removed?
+Clarify this after learning the Euler-Lagrange formalism

-These virtual velocities, denoted as $tilde(v)$ can be found using techniques in the kinematics of rigid bodies.
+These subsequent virtual velocities, denoted as $tilde(v)$ can be found using techniques in the kinematics of rigid bodies.

 ==== Theorem of Virtual Power
 A system is at rest when the virtual total power is 0 for every virtual state of motion: